wyhitcs/team-letsencrypt/draftv1.md

 - [0.3.0](https://github.com/letsencrypt/letsencrypt/issues?q=is%3Aissue+milestone%3A0.3.0)- This version enabled a non-interactive mode by including `-n` or `--non-interactive` on the command line to guarantee the client will not prompt when running automatically.

-- [0.4.0](https://github.com/letsencrypt/letsencrypt/issues?q=milestone%3A0.4.0)- In this version, two major changes were made to support the variability and configurability: 1) a new subcommand renew can be used to renew the existing certificates as they approach expiration; 2)  full support for Python 2.6 is enabled.
+- [0.4.0](https://github.com/letsencrypt/letsencrypt/issues?q=milestone%3A0.4.0)- In this version, two major changes were made to support the variability and configurability: 1) a new subcommand renewal can be used to renew the existing certificates as they approach expiration; 2)  full support for Python 2.6 is enabled.

 - [0.4.2](https://github.com/letsencrypt/letsencrypt/issues?q=is%3Aissue+milestone%3A0.4.2)- A patch fixing problems of using Let's Encrypt `renew` with configuration files from private beta has been added.

 Issues and pull requests relevant to the variability and configurability can be classified as follows:

 - **Improvement of Operation Systems support**: the first release version only supported Ubuntu with version before 14.04.
 The supports for Debian, Mac, CentOS and later version Ubuntu are enabled in the following versions.
-The relevant issues include [issue 292](https://github.com/letsencrypt/letsencrypt/pull/292), [508](https://github.com/letsencrypt/letsencrypt/pull/508), [840](https://github.com/letsencrypt/letsencrypt/pull/840), [1206](https://github.com/letsencrypt/letsencrypt/pull/1206), [1232](https://github.com/letsencrypt/letsencrypt/pull/1232).
+Relevant issues include [issue 292](https://github.com/letsencrypt/letsencrypt/pull/292), [508](https://github.com/letsencrypt/letsencrypt/pull/508), [840](https://github.com/letsencrypt/letsencrypt/pull/840), [1206](https://github.com/letsencrypt/letsencrypt/pull/1206), [1232](https://github.com/letsencrypt/letsencrypt/pull/1232).

-- **Support for different version of Python**: at the beginning, Let’s encrypt only supported python 2.6.
+- **Support for different versions of Python**: at the beginning, Let’s encrypt only supported python 2.6.
 The support for later versions of python, especially python 3.x, is enabled now.
-The relevant issues include [issue 605](https://github.com/letsencrypt/letsencrypt/pull/605), [957](https://github.com/letsencrypt/letsencrypt/pull/957), [1508](https://github.com/letsencrypt/letsencrypt/pull/1508).
+Relevant issues include [issue 605](https://github.com/letsencrypt/letsencrypt/pull/605), [957](https://github.com/letsencrypt/letsencrypt/pull/957), [1508](https://github.com/letsencrypt/letsencrypt/pull/1508).

-- **Improvement of configuration**: numerous configuration options are added and the command lines becoms increasingly user-friendly.
+- **Improvement of configuration**: numerous configuration options are added and the command lines becomes increasingly user-friendly.
 For example, users can now specify the parameters such as the length of the RSA key.
-The relevant issues include [issue 82](https://github.com/letsencrypt/letsencrypt/pull/82), [368](https://github.com/letsencrypt/letsencrypt/pull/368), [404](https://github.com/letsencrypt/letsencrypt/pull/404).
+Relevant issues include [issue 82](https://github.com/letsencrypt/letsencrypt/pull/82), [368](https://github.com/letsencrypt/letsencrypt/pull/368), [404](https://github.com/letsencrypt/letsencrypt/pull/404).

 - **Support for different webserver plugins**: while the early version of Let’s encrypt only supported apache and nginx, now the supports for nginx, webroots, standalone are enabled.
-The relevant issues are [issue 232](https://github.com/letsencrypt/letsencrypt/pull/232), [387](https://github.com/letsencrypt/letsencrypt/pull/387), [895](https://github.com/letsencrypt/letsencrypt/pull/895), [1395](https://github.com/letsencrypt/letsencrypt/pull/1395).
+Relevant issues are [issue 232](https://github.com/letsencrypt/letsencrypt/pull/232), [387](https://github.com/letsencrypt/letsencrypt/pull/387), [895](https://github.com/letsencrypt/letsencrypt/pull/895), [1395](https://github.com/letsencrypt/letsencrypt/pull/1395).

-- **Implementations of more ACME challenge solutions**: ACME protocols allows different kinds of challenge solution, but Let’s encrypt only implemented a small number of them.
+- **Implementations of more ACME challenge solutions**: ACME protocols allow different kinds of challenge solutions, but Let’s encrypt only implemented a small number of them.
 However, in the recent releases more challenge solutions are added by contributors.
-The relevant issues are [issue 232](https://github.com/letsencrypt/letsencrypt/pull/232), [291](https://github.com/letsencrypt/letsencrypt/pull/291), [387](https://github.com/letsencrypt/letsencrypt/pull/387).
+Relevant issues are [issue 232](https://github.com/letsencrypt/letsencrypt/pull/232), [291](https://github.com/letsencrypt/letsencrypt/pull/291), [387](https://github.com/letsencrypt/letsencrypt/pull/387).

 ##2.6 Evolution Perspective